All about Class 7|

 Please click on the icon to read more about spellings.

-The children will be expected to complete their homework in pencil and hand it in on a Thursday.
+Children are expected to complete their homework and hand it in on a Thursday.
 If for any reason your child is stuck on their homework, they must bring it back in on Tuesday or Wednesday and an adult in class will help them with it.

 If you have any concerns about your child's homework, please do not hesitate to contact school.